STAR – Successful Transition and Re-Entry Program

 Within 5 years of release, nearly three-quarters of ex-offenders are re-arrested.
 More than half return to incarceration after being convicted of a new crime or violating the conditions of their release, called recidivism.
 Risk factors include homelessness, lack of education, unemployment, mental illness, and substance abuse.

-The STAR Program Fights Recidivism
+The Morris County Reentry Program Fights Recidivism

 For successful re-entry, ex-offenders need housing, food, medical care, clothing, substance abuse treatment, mental health care, employment, and education.
-Research shows that re-entry programs that span all three phases of re-entry – preparation, service provision, and long-term support – are most successful.
+Research shows that re-entry programs that span all three phases of reentry – preparation, service provision, and long-term support – are most successful.

-Phases of the STAR Program
+Phases of the Morris County Reentry Program

 Step 1: Preparation

 - Use our evidence-based intake assessment to conduct personal interviews.
-This allows us to get a full picture of their needs.

 - Teach life skills, organization, and goal setting.